Opinion | Trump begs William Barr to save him, revealing weakness and panic

 Even if the email turns out to be real, it’s not at all clear it would be scandalous.
 Joe Biden’s campaign says no such meeting ever happened.
 And the whole premise here is nonsense: This meeting is being cast as part of a broader story in which Biden abused his official powers to protect Burisma and his son’s business interests, but that’s also pure fiction.

 Trump’s call for a special prosecutor is also deeply absurd, since Hunter Biden is a private citizen.
-But we can assume that Trump just wants Barr to announce some sort of investigation into this matter — just as he tried to strongarm the Ukrainian president into doing, getting himself impeached — to cast a vague aura of corruption on the Bidens.
+But we can assume that Trump just wants Barr to announce some sort of investigation into this matter — just as he tried to strong-arm the Ukrainian president into doing, getting himself impeached — to cast a vague aura of corruption on the Bidens.

 And even here, this will likely end up demonstrating weakness and panic on Trump’s part more than anything else.
-After all, on one front after another, previous efforts to corruptly use the government towards this end have collapsed.
+After all, on one front after another, previous efforts to corruptly use the government toward this end have collapsed.

 Nothing but fail

 Trump had hoped that a phony investigation run by his GOP Senate colleagues would smear the Bidens.
-But its final report only further confirmed what we already know: Biden helped oust a corrupt Ukranian prosecutor in keeping with a policy backed by international institutions that had nothing to do with Burisma.
+But its final report only further confirmed what we already know: Biden helped oust a corrupt Ukrainian prosecutor in keeping with a policy backed by international institutions that had nothing to do with Burisma.

 On other fronts, Trump’s scheme to push through a vaccine before the election fell apart when his brazen advertising of his designs led other stakeholders to insist on a careful, uncorrupted process.
 And precisely because he telegraphed his corrupt plot to try to invalidate millions of mail ballots, unprecedented numbers are voting early, making that less likely.